macwiatrak/Bacformer/README.md

 ### Processing and embedding whole bacterial genome

-Download and process a whole bacterial genome from GenBank (in this case, `Pseudomonas aeruginosa PAO1` genome) and compute contextualized protein embeddings with Bacformer.
+Process a whole bacterial genome assembly from GenBank (in this case, `Pseudomonas aeruginosa PAO1` genome) and compute contextualised protein embeddings with Bacformer.

 ```python
 import torch